Italian Meatballs – there’s really nothing more delicious and homey than a plate full of spaghetti topped with homemade meatballs and sauce.

 - salt and pepper to taste

-- Mince garlic, onions, and parsley.
+- Mince garlic, onions, and parsley in a food processor or blender.
 The idea is get the flavor of these ingredients to permeate the meatballs, not to have chunks of onion or garlic in the meatballs.

-- Mix beef, veal, pork, garlic, onion, eggs, cheese, and parsley in a large bowl, until thoroughly mixed.
-Don't over-mix the meat as it will change the consistency.
+- Mix beef, veal, pork, garlic, onion, eggs, cheese, wine and parsley in a large bowl, until thoroughly mixed.

 - Fold in the breadcrumbs, adding water to keep the consistency very moist, but still able to form balls that will hold their shape.